AaronYang0628/docs/content/Argo/argo-workflow/ArgoWorkFlow.zh.md

 +++
-title = '安装Argo WorkFlow'
-date = 2024-03-07T15:00:59+08:00
+title = 'Install Argo WorkFlow' date = 2024-03-07T15:00:59+08:00
 weight = 1
 +++

 ### Preliminary
-- Kubernets has installed
+- Kubernets has installed, if not [check link](kubernetes/command/install/index.html)
-- Argo CD has installed
+- Argo CD has installed, if not [check link](argo/argo-cd/argocd.html)
-- cert-manager has installed on argocd and the clusterissuer has a named `self-signed-ca-issuer`service
+- cert-manager has installed on argocd and the clusterissuer has a named `self-signed-ca-issuer`service, , if not [check link](argo/argo-cd/application/cert_manager/index.html)

 ### 1. prepare `argo-workflows.yaml`